-1. Number
+1. NUMBER

-275. Fourteen pronouns have, like nouns, two number-forms.
+299. Fifteen pronouns have, like nouns, two number-forms.
 They are:

-- (1) The five personal pronouns: $\begin{cases} \text{Sing.} & I; & \textit{thou; he, she, it.} \\ \text{Plural } \textit{we; ye, you; they.} \end{cases}$ - (2) The five compound personal pronouns:
+(1) The five personal Singular I ; thou; he, she, it. pronouns : Plural we; ye, you; they.

-Sing. myself; thyself, yourself; himself, herself, itself.
+(2) The six compound personal pronouns :

-Plural ourselves; yourselves; themselves. - (3) Four adjective pro- { Sing. this; that; one; other. nouns: Plural these; those; ones; others.
+Singular myself; thyself, you irself; himself, herself, itself.
+Plural ourselves; yourselv es; themselves.
+(3) Two der prono nonstrative uns { Singular Plural this; these; that. those.
+(4) Two ind prono { Singular Plural one; ones; other. others.

-276. All other pronouns have but one form, which is used either with a singular or with a plural meaning.
+300. All other pronouns have but one form, which is used either with a singular or with a plural meaning.

-Another, each, either, neither, are always singular in meaning; and both, few, many, several, are always plural in meaning.
+Another, each, either, neither are always singular in meaning; and both, few, many, several are always plural in meaning.

-Exercise 149. - 1.
+Exercise 172. - 1.
 Tell whether these pronouns have a singular or a plural meaning: